15 Email Etiquette Rules You Should Follow At Workplace

 Email etiquette GIF

-But, she is not really known for her professionalism.
-So if you are not sure if your office would find it acceptable, refrain from using emojis unless other colleagues use them in their emails.
+But, she is not known for her professionalism.
+So, if you are unsure if your office would find it acceptable, refrain from using emojis unless other colleagues use them in their emails.

 Sign-offs are one aspect of the email that has not gone too casual.
 At least not yet.